-On the days you don’t feel like cooking, restaurants in Colonial Beach offer seafood dinners, for dine-in, curbside pickup, delivery, or onsite dining that stays within COVID-19 guidelines.
-Contact individual restaurants to ask about their current guidelines/operations.
+On the days you don’t feel like cooking, restaurants in Colonial Beach offer seafood dinners.

-Dockside Restaurant and Tiki Bar, located on the Point, offers steamed or fried shrimp, fried shrimp po’ boy, shrimp and tuna tacos, crab cakes, soy ginger glazed cod, fish & chips and weekly specials such as Chicken Stuffed with Crab Cake wrapped in bacon topped with Apricot Demi.
+Dockside Restaurant and Tiki Bar, located on the Point, reopened recently to limited outdoor seating only.
+However, the restaurant still offers curbside pickup of meals including steamed or fried shrimp, fried shrimp po’ boy, shrimp and tuna tacos, crab cakes, soy ginger glazed cod, fish & chips and weekly specials such as Chicken Stuffed with Crab Cake wrapped in bacon topped with Apricot Demi.

-Award-winning Denson’s also offers prepared take-home seafood meals for curbside pickup, such as crab cakes with sweet corn and cole slaw, fish and chips, shrimp boil with potatoes and corn, rockfish bites, fried clam bellies (said to be tastier than strips), and authentic po’ boys with rolls from New Orleans’ Leidenheimer Baking Co.
+Award-winning Denson’s also offers and outdoor café and take-home seafood meals for curbside pickup, such as crab cakes with sweet corn and cole slaw, fish and chips, shrimp boil with potatoes and corn, rockfish bites, fried clam bellies (said to be tastier than strips), and authentic po’ boys with rolls from New Orleans’ Leidenheimer Baking Co.
 New menus are posted on their Facebook page and change weekly depending on availability.

 In addition to its regular menu that includes Asian favorites such as Kung Pao, General Tso and other shrimp dishes, Hunan Diner also offers specialty dishes including Crispy Fish or Calamari, Double Delight of the Sea (scallops and shrimp), and its weekly Tuesday Night Sushi menu.

 Suki the Cuisine features Thai-inspired seafood, including weekly bento box specials.
 Hancho’s Hibachi Box food truck on the Point provides quick salmon, shrimp and scallop carry-out.
-Oomboon Restaurant offers seafood with a French Cuisine twist, such as Ahi Tuna with Seafood Mousse, Red Snapper with Saffron Sauce, and King Fish with Pesto Sauce, as well as sushi specials including The Crab Stacker.
+Craft brewery Ice House CB has seafood specials on weekends.
+Oomboom always has several seafood specials on their menu, as well as unique sushi rolls.

 Willey’s Road Stove brings its North Carolina Style Pit Smoked flavors to the Colonial Beach Boardwalk.
 And sometimes, we even get treated to Crab & Shrimp Gumbo and Willey’s Low Country Boil and other down home seafood treats.

-Wilkerson’s Seafood Restaurant offers gorgeous views of the Potomac River and a varied menu of steamed spicy shrimp, crab soups, and several entrees including deep sea scallops, flounder, snow crab clusters and more.
-Wilkerson’s is a favorite for its seafood specials and all-you-can-eat seafood buffet.
+Serving guests since 1946, Wilkerson’s Seafood Restaurant is a seafoodie favorite for its daily specials and seafood buffet, including steamed spicy shrimp, crab soups, and several entrees including deep sea scallops, flounder, snow crab clusters and more.

 The Northern Neck region is known for its oysters and festivals that celebrate them.
 Oyster Trails and Oyster Crawls along Virginia’s River Realm have helped make the state the “Oyster Capital of the East Coast.”